Small Business Taxes

 1. Organize your financials

 - The first, most important thing to do is keep an adequate eye on your books and records.
 At DiRosa & Kuchinsky CPA’s we keep a monthly and quarterly record throughout the year of all of our clients.
-This includes all expenses, sales tax, payroll and much more.
+This includes a P&L report, sales tax, payroll and much more.
 Each month you will receive your financial statements to see where your business stands financially in that current time.

 2. Business Vs. Personal Tax